mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.2/quick-start-guide/index.md

       SUMMARY: 'it happened'
 ```

-Next, run the following config as a marathon app:
+Next, run the following config as a Marathon app:

 ```
 {